buqhek/power_outages_analysis/README.md

  frameborder="0"
  ></iframe>

 For my categorical pipeline, I decided to use sklearn's SimpleImputer here, too, but this time to fill missing values with the most frequent value of each feature.
 Again, because this is a univariate SimpleImputer, it looks at each feature to fill the missing values with the most frequent value.
-I also uses
+I also used a onehotencoder so my categorical data can be used

 This is what my categorical preprocessor looks like: